-The Property Manager has a board ("PM board") comprising of a non-executive Chairman and one non-executive director.
+The Property Manager has a board ("PM board") comprising of two non-executive director.
 Additionally it employs Chief Executive Officer and Chief Financial Officer who on daily basis are engaged in the management of the Group.
 A formal schedule of matters reserved for the decision of the PM board, derived from the role and responsibilities set out in the Agreement has been approved and is reviewed on an ongoing basis.

-The Property Manager has appointed an Investment Committee comprising two of its non-executive directors to review and approve those investment and divestment opportunities that are presented to the Company for its approval and completion.
 The PM board collectively approves the appointment of senior management within the Property Manager, details of which are then reported to the Company.